SeanNaren/deepspeech.pytorch/README.md

 python transcribe.py model.model_path=models/deepspeech.pth audio_path=/path/to/audio.wav
 ```

-If you used mixed-precision or half precision when training the model, you can use the `--half` flag for a speed/memory benefit.
+If you used mixed-precision or half precision when training the model, you can use the `model.precision=half` for a speed/memory benefit.

 ## Inference Server